ersatzsheep/J124-Final-Project/README.md

 In this project, I analyzed [“California Kindergarten Immunization Rates”](https://www.kaggle.com/broach/california-kindergarten-immunization-rates?select=InfantData.csv) sourced from the California Department of Public Health.
 My analysis focuses on [kindergarten immunization statistics](https://www.kaggle.com/broach/california-kindergarten-immunization-rates?select=StudentData.csv) from 2000 to 2015.

+#### Potential Interview Contacts
+1) Jill Blake, the Public Health Director of Nevada County
+	* Email: public.health@co.nevada.ca.us
+	* Phone Number: 530-265-1450
+	* As the Public Health Director of Nevada County, I am assuming Blake has a lot of knowledge about the current and historical shortcomings in local vaccination efforts.
+Additionally, Blake can contextualize these trends in the overarching vaccination hesitancy problem that has received national attention due to the Covid-19 pandemic.
+2) Sharyn Turner, the Nevada County Superintendent of Schools Health Coordinator
+	* Email: sturner@nevco.org
+	* Phone Number: (530) 478-6400 ext.
+2045
+	* Turner is the official contact for the Nevada County Public Health’s annual Back-to-School Immunization Clinic.
+I want to ask Turner about the school’s stance on current vaccination rates for kindergarteners and what outreach efforts are in progress to improve statistics.
+Turner is key in learning about the strengths and weaknesses in ongoing solutions.

 # Data Visualizations

 ## [Vaccination Exemption Rates in 2015](https://www.datawrapper.de/_/krQtn/)